MRezaSadeghi/resume-website/content/authors/admin/_index.md

 My name is Reza Sadeghi, and I am a BSc student in Mechanical Engineering at Iran University of Science & Technology (IUST).
 I work as a freelancer engineer.
 Also since three years ago, I have worked at NIGTS as a research assistant.

 It has not been a long time that since I started working on this web page.
-So, it is not completed yet.
+So, it is not completed yet and more details will be added soon :)

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.